foxglove/solutions/README.md

 # Foxglove Solutions

-This repository contains official resources, examples, and documentation to help Foxglove customers integrate with our APIs and services.
+This repository contains reference implementations, resources, examples, and documentation to help Foxglove customers integrate with our APIs and services.

 ## Contents